oliviawestmacottssw/SSW.Rules.Content/rules/post-production---do-you-know-how-to-get-your-videos-approved/rule.md

 ---

- ​There are two types of approval processes.
+There are two types of approval processes.
 One is quick and the other takes longer.
-   ​

 **Scenario 1 - Editing in Post**